encounterplus/encounterplus/docs/battle-map.md

 1. Tap ![markers][icon-markers].
 2. Tap ![add][icon-add] to add new marker.

-*Pro TIP - Double-tap anywhere on the map to quickly add a new marker.*
+*PRO TIP - Double-tap anywhere on the map to quickly add a new marker.*

 ### Editing Marker